 Wander the grounds

-Begin your visit to Willoweed Arboretum by downloading a trail map and exploring the interactive garden map.
+Begin your visit to Willowwood Arboretum by downloading a trail map and exploring the interactive garden map.
 As you wander on the informal trails that wind through the property, be sure to check out the Bee Meadow, Long Meadow, or Monarda Meadow.
 The colorful Cottage Garden is another highlight with its vibrant blooms and arbor for some time in the shade.
 Other areas to spend time among the flowering trees and plants are Cypress Pool, Hacklebarney Field, Orchard, and Hillside Pasture.
 Pan’s Garden is particularly special, featuring a design inspired by a Persian rug, and it even has a bust of the Greek god Pan keeping watch.
 Make sure to stroll through the Woodwalk and the Winter Garden, where you’ll find fruits hanging from trees and daffodils popping up in early spring.
 The Rockery and Chive Walk are worth a visit too, especially the Rosarie.
 It’s not your typical rose garden—it’s a Mediterranean-style garden with vibrant colors and bold foliage, and it looks amazing when in bloom.
 Finally, don’t miss the Lilac Collection, which presents a stunning display of fragrant lavender blooms that open up in late April and early May.

 Trees to see

-Willowwood Arboretum is open 8 AM to dusk daily.
 There are walking/hiking trails in addition to the gardens.
 The Tubbs House is only open during special events.
-There is typically no fee to get into the gardens, except for special events.
-Parking is available in the main parking area.
-You can bring a picnic and food, but you must take your trash with you and dispose of it off the property.
 From April to October, you can take a Cell Phone Tour; there are two options, and the tour takes about an hour.

-To learn more about Willowwood Arboretum, visit their website and Instagra.m
+To learn more about Willowwood Arboretum, visit their website and Instagram.

 Willowwood Arboretum

-300 Longview Rd.
+300 Longview Road

 Far Hills, NJ 07931